Flederossi/clck/README.md

 To customize clck you can change the parameters of the [config.h](https://github.com/Flederossi/clck/blob/main/src/include/config.h) file to your needs and then recompile the project.
 Now your changes should be applied.
 There are comments on each customizable parameter in the configuration file.

+*Note: The following examples are just examples with some tiny changes.
+You can customize clck in the way you want.
+It even supports more detailed fonts (by specifiyng the CHAR_W and CHAR_H parameter) as well as the usage of any unicode character and hex color.*

 ### Examples
 > - Different font, color, time format and space size to default configuration:
 > ![Alt Text](https://github.com/Flederossi/clck/blob/main/assets/screen-2.png)

 > - Different color, pixel character and space size to default configuration:
 > ![Alt Text](https://github.com/Flederossi/clck/blob/main/assets/screen-3.png)

-*Note: This are just examples with some tiny changes.
-You can customize clck in the way you want.
-It even supports more detailed fonts as well as the usage of any unicode character and hex color.*